-For over a year now, while we’ve kept informed on the pandemic through national and local resources, we’ve also been working closely with a consortium of local camps, the American Camp Association, our extensive staff educators network, and our team of healthcare professionals to establish guidelines and best practices to open camp safely and to limit the spread of COVID-19 should it emerge.
-Finally, our plans for 2021 are subject to the standards and guidelines issued by the New Hampshire Department of Health and Human Services.
-We will update this page when new information emerges.
+While we’ve kept informed on the pandemic through national and local resources, we’ve also been working closely with a consortium of local camps, the American Camp Association, our extensive staff educators network, and our team of healthcare professionals to establish guidelines and best practices to open camp safely and to limit the spread of COVID-19 should it emerge.
+Additionally, our plans for 2022 are subject to the standards and recommendations issued by the New Hampshire Department of Health and Human Services.
+We will update this page as new information emerges.

-Yes.
-All campers are required to receive a negative PCR test within 72 hours of entering camp, and will need to provide a COVID-19 attestation regarding symptoms, travel, and exposure.
+Campers are required to receive a negative PCR test approximately three days before entering camp, and will need to provide a COVID-19 attestation regarding symptoms, travel, and exposure.
 Parents will be asked to upload documentation of the date and results of this test to their son’s CampMinder account prior to arrival.
 We’ll provide more information and guidance on this.

 Further testing will take place should anyone display COVID-19 symptoms.

 Parents who wish for their boys to be tested prior to their departure from Pemi can opt-in for an additional test.
 For boys traveling internationally at the end of camp, we will arrange for necessary testing prior to departure.

 Staggered arrivals on Opening Day will allow us to better manage our arrival protocols.
 Please do your very best to adhere to your scheduled arrival time.

 Families with boys age 12 and older should plan to arrive in the morning, 9:00 a.m. to noon.
 Families with boys 11 and under should plan to arrive in the afternoon.
 We’ll provide you a more exact arrival window closer to Opening Day.

 First and Full Session boys arrive on June 25.